Want to feel better?

-Planted Platter will help you: we host plant-based recipe demonstrations and in-home events, guide restaurants/food service in welcoming plant-based and vegan customers, and offer plant-based workplace wellness programs.
+Planted Platter will help you: we host plant-based cooking classes with recipe demonstrations, guide restaurants/food service in welcoming plant-based and vegan customers, and offer plant-based workplace wellness programs.

 Planted Platter isn’t the name of a specific product.
 Rather, it describes the idea that we can all eat a bountiful plant-based diet to support better health.
 Why would you want to do anything less?

 Planted Platter provides plant-based food classes, coaching, and connections.
 Join us in building a network of plant-savvy people, restaurants, employers, and others who celebrate plant-based eating and focus on healthy lifestyles.
 Together, we can be a positive force for food as medicine, helping to reduce chronic health problems such as diabetes, heart disease, cancer, and obesity.

 In late August, Planted Platter will post its Fall 2020 class schedule.
 To be kept informed, make sure you’ve subscribed to the Planted Platter e-newsletter at the bottom of this page and follow Planted Platter on social media.
 Due to COVID-19, all classes will be taught online via Zoom, for everyone’s safety.
 Join in from home or wherever you are!

 Planted Platter promotes plant-based eating options – for everyone, everywhere.

 We are very excited to be offering several day and evening classes on plant-based nutrition and vegan cooking this summer, including a new series focused on reducing your chronic health risks in this time of COVID-19.
 Our upcoming whole food, plant-based classes will...

 While Planted Platter loves kale and lima beans and all things green, we realize that not everyone does.
 Fear not.
 We’ll help you find the ones you like.
 Sometimes people say they don’t like a certain vegetable because they have had unpleasant experiences eating it...